Welcome to the Frontier Nursing University Scholarship page. Scholarship information and criteria are listed below:

 This scholarship is in memory of nurse-midwifery student Virginia “Ginny” McAlister, who lost her battle with cancer in 2014.
 The fund was established through collective donations from her fellow students, alumni, faculty, and staff.

-This scholarship is not part of the Spring and Fall scholarship awarding cycle.
-The Dean's Emergency/Hardship Scholarship has a continuous open application cycle.
-Please read below for additional information.
+The FNU Emergency Scholarship is not part of the regular Spring and Fall awarding cycle.
+The FNU Emergency Scholarship has a continuous open application cycle.

 For additional scholarship questions, please contact the Scholarship Committee at firstname.lastname@example.org.